2mol/pyramid-maker/README.md

 # Pyramid Maker

-Interactive tool to create pyramid-shaped climbing volumes and calculate the necessary angles at which to cut the plyboard.
+Interactive tool to create pyramid-shaped climbing volumes and calculate the necessary angles at which to cut your material.

 Use it at [https://talhoffer.github.io/pyramid-maker/](https://talhoffer.github.io/pyramid-maker/).